EchoTangoNonIndustries/physical-locks-master-keys/README.md

-This repository will hold tools to aid in re-keying locks for master keys.
+This repository will hold tools to aid in re-pinning locks for master keys.